chef/monitoring-integration-automate/Contributing.md

   * Description of the Pull Request
   * What problem it will solve
   * Type of use-case on which this documentation has been tested practically
-  * If possible, share screenshot, videos to support the documentation change
+  * If possible, share screenshots, and videos to support the documentation change
 - Once done, click on Create Pull Request.